kaungmyat128/devops_coursework/Use_Case_Description.md

 Available resource is world database with city and country tables.

 <b>Success End Condition</b><br>
-Population report will be displayed categorized by rural and urban population for each region.
+Population Report of World, Continent, Region, Country, District and City will be produced.

 <b>Failed End Condition</b><br>
 Population not categorized and failed to produce to report.